Wearing retainers - How much, how long, how often? / How to clean orthodontic retainers.

 Wearing retainers is the second phase of your treatment.

-Once you've completed the active phase of your orthodontic treatment (wearing braces or Invisalign®), its retention phase immediately begins.
+Once you've completed the active phase of your orthodontic treatment (the process of wearing braces or Invisalign®), its retention phase will need to begin immediately.
 And following through with it is just as important as going through the straightening process itself.

 How often, and how long, do you need to wear your retainers?

-Immediately after your work with your braces has come to an end, your dentist will give you your retainers to wear.
-And at that time they'll outline for you how often they should be worn.
+Immediately after your work with your braces has come to an end, your dentist will give you retainers to wear.

 Around-the-clock wear, or close to it.

-Don't be surprised if at first you're instructed to wear them twenty-four hours a day, seven days a week.
-And they'll probably want you to do this for the next several months, or possibly as long as 1 or 2 years.
+Don't be surprised if at first you're instructed to wear your retainers twenty-four hours a day, seven days a week.
+And your dentist will probably have you do this for the next several months, and possibly as long as 1 or 2 years.

-We found a study (Lai 2014) [page references] that polled dentists (orthodontists) to find out what their recommendations generally were for removable retainers.
+We found a study (Lai 2014) that polled dentists (orthodontists) to find out what their recommendations generally were for removable retainers.